A Large Dimensional Analysis of Least Squares Support Vector Machines: Main results

 and the convergence is even uniform across all $i\neq j$.
-This remark is the crux of all subsequent results (note that, surprisingly at first, it states that all data are essentially equivalent, irrespective of classes and that the matrix $\bK$ defined in Equation \ref{eq:Kernel-Matrix} has all its entries essentially equal ``in the limit'').
+This remark is the crux of all subsequent results (note that, surprisingly at first, it states that all data are essentially at the same distance from one another, irrespective of classes, and that the matrix $\bK$ defined in \eqref{eq:Kernel-Matrix} has all its entries essentially equal ``in the limit'' due to the the high dimensional nature of the data; this can be seen as a manifestation of the ``curse of dimensionality'' with respect to the Euclidean distance in high-dimensional space).

-The function $f$ defining the kernel matrix $\bK$ in Equation \ref{eq:Kernel-Matrix} shall be requested to satisfy the following additional technical assumption: \begin{assumption}[Kernel Function] The function $f$ is a three-times differentiable function in a neighborhood of $\tau$. \end{assumption}
+The function $f$ defining the kernel matrix $\bK$ in \eqref{eq:Kernel-Matrix} shall be requested to satisfy the following assumption: \begin{assumption}[Kernel Function] The function $f$ is a three-times differentiable function in a neighborhood of $\tau$. \end{assumption}

-The objective of this article is to assess the performance of LS-SVM, under the setting of Assumptions~\ref{as:Growth rate} and~\ref{as:Kernel function}, as $n,p\to\infty$, by studying the asymptotic behavior of the decision function $g(\bx)$ defined in Equation \ref{eq:decision-function}.
-Following the work of \citet{el2010spectrum} and \citet{couillet2016kernel}, under our basic settings, the convergence in Equation \ref{eq:concertration} makes it possible to linearize the kernel matrix $\bK$ around the matrix $\ftau\b1n\b1n^{\T}$, and thus the intractable non-linear kernel matrix $\bK$ can be asymptotically linearized in the large $n,p$ regime.
-As such, since the decision function $g(\bx)$ is explicitly defined as a function of $\bK$ (through $\balpha$ and $b$ as defined in Equation \ref{eq:LS-SVM-solution-2}), one can work out an asymptotic linearization of $g(\bx)$ as a function of the kernel function $f$ and the statistics of the data $\bx_i$'s.
-This analysis, presented in detail in Appendix~\ref{app:proof-theo-1}, allows one to reveal the relationship between the performance of LS-SVM and the kernel function $f$ as well as the given learning task, in the case of Gaussian input data as $n,p\to\infty$.
+The objective of this article is to assess the performance of LS-SVM, under the setting of Assumptions~\ref{as:Growth rate} and~\ref{as:Kernel function}, by studying the asymptotic behavior of the decision function $g(\bx)$ defined in \eqref{eq:decision-function}.
+Following the work of \cite{el2010spectrum} and \cite{couillet2016kernel}, under our basic settings, the convergence in \eqref{eq:concertration} makes it possible to linearize the kernel matrix $\bK$ around the matrix $\ftau \mathbf{1}_n \mathbf{1}_n^{\T}$, and thus the intractable nonlinear kernel matrix $\bK$ can be asymptotically linearized in the large $n,p$ regime.
+As such, since the decision function $g(\bx)$ is explicitly defined as a function of $\bK$ (through $\balpha$ and $b$ as defined in \eqref{eq:LS-SVM-solution-2}), one can work out an asymptotic linearization of $g(\bx)$ as a function of the kernel function $f$ and the statistics of the data.
+This analysis, presented in detail in Appendix~A of the Supplementary Material, allows one to reveal the relationship between the performance of LS-SVM and the kernel function $f$ as well as the given learning task, for Gaussian input data as $n,p\to\infty$, as presented in the following subsection.